Fact sheet: Climate Change Policy and Action Plan - information for proponents and licensees

 • a practical policy for applying GHG emission limits and other requirements (including offsets) on licences, following development approval.

 We will apply new or interim approaches to project proposals as we implement our action plan.
-For example, we’ve already started applying interim climate change assessment requirements to project proposals that will have large greenhouse gas emissions.
+For example, we’ve already started applying draft climate change assessment requirements to project proposals that will have large greenhouse gas emissions.

 What to expect once you have a licence